yak6/dotfiles/README.md

-# dotfiles
+# yak6's dotfiles
-My GNU/Linux dotfiles
+My configuration files for programs I regularly use.

+In this repository you can find:
+- Configuration files for:
+  - bash (shell)
+  - alacritty (terminal)
+  - vim/neovim (text editor)
+  - tmux (terminal multiplexer)